weng1102/reading_app/curriculum/homepage_ronlyn.md

 - [World Cities](sentcompletion_worldcities,page)
 # Applying Grammar
 ## Goal
-Improve my sentence formation by understanding the underlying syntax rules and patterns.  parts of speech and sentence structure. the sentence tenses (like past present, future), syntax rules and patterns (like arrangement, order).
+Improve my sentence production by understanding the underlying syntax rules and patterns, parts of speech and sentence structure. the sentence tenses (like past present, future), syntax rules and patterns (like arrangement, order).
 ## Rationale
-I can improve my sentence formation by relearning the rules by which sentences are constructed.
+I can improve my sentence production by relearning the rules by which sentences are constructed.
 ## Regimen
-I can practice my sentence formation everyday
+I can practice my sentence production everyday
 ## Exercises
 - [Parts of Speech](grammar_pos,page)
 - [Sentence Tense](grammar_tenses,page)